awizee/formValidation/README.md

 # formValidation

-this is a repo i created to test a code to run form validation
+this is a repo I created to test a code to run form validation